GeminiDRSoftware/GMOSIFUTutorial-GIRAF/docs/mdf.rst

 Update the MDF
 --------------
-The MDF is stored in the FITS binary table.
+The MDF is stored as FITS binary table.
 In IRAF, to check the content of a FITS table, there is the task ``tread``.

 ::